 The Adobo Rub original recipe calls for a large quantity of each spice – notably 1 2/3 cups of kosher salt.
 To put it in perspective, you will end up with about 5 cups of Adobo Spice mix and need to use only about 1 cup (perhaps less).

 Chef recommends using 1 cup of the rub but I ended up using about 1/2 cup.
-Don’t worry – you end up removing the excess before you cook so this doesn’t turn out as salty as you think!
+Don’t worry – you will be removing the excess before you cook so this doesn’t turn out as salty as you think!
 Plus the salt is the secret to a crispy crust.

 But I certainly understand if you don’t want to make so much – so feel free to halve the ingredients for the Adobo Spice Rub portion like so: